 By Duane Barker

-(Whittier) The La Serna Lancers took on the Warren Bears Friday in the first round of the CIF Divsion VI playoffs and trounced the visitors to the tune of 56-29.
+(Whittier) The La Serna Lancers took on the Warren Bears Friday in the first round of the CIF Division VI playoffs and trounced the visitors to the tune of 56-29.
 The Lancers also defeated the Bears earlier this season 50-6.

 Warren may have been feeling a little bit of the hangover from last Friday’s big comeback win over Downey as they allowed La Serna to take the opening possession of the game 64-yards on 10 plays for a score.
 Aaron Young got his first touchdown of the night on a one yard run to cap off the drive.
 Andrew Henriquez found Chandler McCaffer for the two point conversion and the 8-0 lead.

 The Bears looked to get a touchdown of their own and drove deep in to Lancer territory.
-Faced with a fourth and goal at the La Serna three, Warren head coach Kevin Pearson decided to go for it but the Bears came up short when Dylan Guera’s pass was knocked down at the line of scrimmage.
+Faced with a fourth and goal at the La Serna three, Warren head coach Kevin Pearson decided to go for it but the Bears came up short when Dylan Guerra’s pass was knocked down at the line of scrimmage.

 Warren didn’t come out empty handed as on the very next play the Bears tackled Steven Pinales in the endzone for the safety.